n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.beeminder.md

 # Beeminder

-The Beeminder node allows you to automate work in Beeminder and integrate Beeminder with other applications. n8n has built-in support for a wide range of Beeminder features, including creating, deleting, and updating datapoints.
+The Beeminder node allows you to automate work in Beeminder, and integrate Beeminder with other applications. n8n has built-in support for a wide range of Beeminder features, including creating, deleting, and updating datapoints.

 On this page, you'll find a list of operations the Beeminder node supports and links to more resources.